nogibjj/IDS706_alejandroparedeslatorre_assignment2_pandas/README.md

 [![CI](https://github.com/nogibjj/IDS706_alejandroparedeslatorre_template/actions/workflows/hello.yml/badge.svg)](https://github.com/nogibjj/IDS706_alejandroparedeslatorre_template/actions/workflows/hello.yml)

-This repo contains a brief implementation of basic descriptive metrics for the Boston Housing dataset .
+This repo contains a brief implementation of basic descriptive metrics for the Boston Housing dataset.
 If you want to use this just refer this to a codespace in github and wait for the devcontainer to execute the Makefile that execute the following: install, format, lint, test.

 According to the requirement it gets added